tecladocode/web-dev-bootcamp/curriculum/section06/lectures/08_accessing_mongodb_with_compass_and_atlas/README.md

 You must create a database user to access your cluster.
 For security purposes, Atlas requires clients to authenticate as MongoDB database users to access clusters.

-* From your Clusters view, click the Connect button for your cluster:
+* From your Clusters view, click the **Connect** button for your cluster:

     ![MongoDB cluster create](./assets/mongo_cluster_create.png)

-* Since you've already configured the IP address, the first option below should show a green check mark beside it.
+* Since you've already configured the IP address whitelist, the first option below should show a green checkmark beside it.
 Now, add your database username and password to the corresponding fields and click on the **Create Database User** button:

     ![MongoDB user create](./assets/mongo_user_create.png)

 ## Set Up Compass & Connect to Your Cluster

 You can connect to your cluster in a variety of ways.
-This section describes how to connect to your cluster using MongoDB **Compass**.
-This section also assumes that you've an Atlas account with an active cluster, a whitelisted IP address and, a MongoDB user on your cluster.
+This section describes how to connect to your cluster using MongoDB Compass[^compass].
+This section also assumes that you've configured an Atlas account with an active cluster, a whitelisted IP address and, a MongoDB user on your cluster.

 * From the *cluster* view, select connect: